 - Make sure your bike trainer is paired as Controllable Trainer in Zwift.

+ZWIFT has two different riding modes: Free Ride (Slope Mode), and Workout Mode.
 If you are in workout mode in Zwift, your trainer will be set to ERG mode or resistance (slope) mode.
-The idea of a workout is to hit target watts for each block.
+The idea of a workout is to hit target watts for each block not simulating a course profile.
 Zwift will flatten out the course for you and you won’t feel any changes in gradients even if you see your avatar climbing a steep hill.